 o

 The island on which Indian Shores sits is barely three blocks wide and in some areas is only one block wide.
-Gulf Boulevard (FL 699) runs through the center of town and is lined on either side with condos, resorts (including Barefoot Beach Resort, which has units for sale), a grocery store or two and Tiki Gardens, an Indian Shores Beach access point with parking.
-The sand, which is caressed by tourquoise waters, is sugar white.
-Managed town facilities include an emergency center, community gardens, parks, tennis courts, and fishing docks.
-Mahuffer's Bar, a historic dive bar filled with salvage, is famous for its "warm beer and lousy food."
-The Salt Rock Grill is the spot for fine dining.
+Gulf Boulevard (FL 699) runs through the center of town and is lined on either side with condos, resorts, a grocery store or two and Tiki Gardens, an Indian Shores Beach access point with parking.
+The sand, which is caressed by tourquoise waters, is soft and sugar white.
+Mahuffer's Bar, a historic dive bar filled with salvage, is famous for its "warm beer and lousy food," while the Salt Rock Grill is the spot for fine dining.
+The Suncoast Seabird Sanctuary quarters more than 100 permanently disabled birds.
+Residents include cormorants, gulls, hawks, cranes, and herons.
+Condominiums make up most of the housing (for humans, not birds).

 o